12 May 50 TOP POLITICAL INFLUENCERS IN 2023

 Political influencers – with respective careers in various fields such as journalism, broadcasting, the legal profession, entertainment, and sports – are ever-present on various social media platforms, particularly on Twitter.
 Political influencers play a crucial role in disseminating information on social media and digital platforms.
 These influencers make political communication appear understandable and approachable, which in turn can help increase political engagement.

 According to Frontiers, political influencers can potentially spark more interest in politics among younger audiences because “they appear relatable and close to youth’s reality in terms of their language and relation to politics and, therefore, might have a crucial impact on young people’s political attitudes.”

-Below, our top government marketing agency compiled a list of the 50 top political influencers whose amplified voices on social media set the mood for engaging political discussions.
+Below, our top government marketing agency compiled a list of the 50 top political influencers in 2023 whose amplified voices on social media set the mood for engaging political discussions.

 1. RACHEL MADDOW @maddow (10.6M)

 First on our list of the top political influencers is the MNSBC host and political commentator, Rachel Maddow.
 Described as a cable queen by US News, Ms. Maddow pulls in more than 3 million nightly viewers on her top-rated news program, The Rachel Maddow Show.
 Her program is the most sought-after venue for political contenders to pitch themselves and seek favor or support from its multitude of audiences.

 UFC President Dana White keeps soaring high as one of the top political influencers A civic leader, Dana White joined a select group of industry leaders in April 2020 to help rebuild the U.S. economy hit by the coronavirus pandemic.